FedCC: Robust Federated Learning against Model Poisoning Attacks: Introduction

-Some preliminary defenses propose robust aggregation methods, but they may compromise privacy by sharing raw data or exposing data distribution to unreliable parties \cite{cao2020fltrust, wang2022flare}.
-Existing defenses often target IID data settings, which are rare in practice.
-Non-IID data, with variations in class distribution, features, or labels across clients \cite{kairouz2021advances}, can gradually degrade model performance and complicate the detection of malicious clients \cite{zhang2021federated, yoshida2020hybrid}, as the impact of attacks increases with the degree of non-IID \cite{li2022improved, shejwalkar2021manipulating}.
+While some defenses rely on robust aggregation methods, many fail to maintain privacy by sharing raw data or exposing data distributions to untrusted parties \cite{cao2020fltrust, wang2022flare}.
+Furthermore, most existing defenses assume IID (Independent and Identically Distributed) data, which is rare in real-world scenarios.
+Non-IID data, where clients' data distributions and features vary, complicates attack detection and performance maintenance \cite{kairouz2021advances, zhang2021federated, yoshida2020hybrid}.
+As the degree of non-IID data increases, the impact of attacks also grows \cite{li2022improved, shejwalkar2021manipulating}.

-In this study, we present FedCC, a novel defense mechanism for FL that mitigates untargeted model poisoning and targeted backdoor attacks, even with non-IID data.
-FedCC leverages the Centered Kernel Alignment (CKA) of Penultimate Layer Representations (PLRs) to distinguish between malicious and benign clients while maintaining data privacy by avoiding sharing raw data or additional information between the server and clients.
-PLRs contain highly distinguishable features, maximizing the differences in CKA scores between benign and malicious clients, even with non-IID data and no server knowledge of local data.
+In this study, we introduce FedCC, a defense mechanism against untargeted model poisoning and targeted backdoor attacks in both IID and non-IID settings.
+FedCC leverages Centered Kernel Alignment (CKA) of Penultimate Layer Representations (PLRs) to distinguish malicious clients from benign ones.
+PLRs are highly sensitive to local data distributions, making clients distinguishable, especially in non-IID environments.
+By exploiting CKA's ability to measure similarity in high-dimensional spaces, we can accurately identify malicious clients.
+Empirical evidence, shown in Figure \ref{fig:cluster_distance} and Table \ref{tab:diffsim}, demonstrates that PLRs provide the highest separability between benign and malicious clients, with CKA delivering superior performance in both IID and non-IID settings.